yuhuichai/Visual-temporal-frequency-preference/README.md

-To compute voxel-wise freqency map, please refer to freqmap.m
+To compute voxel-wise prefered-freqency map, please refer to freqmap.m

 To process block-designed data and compute the activity map, please refer to event.proc.40Hz.sh (or event.proc.sh)